Michelle Obama's Success and Achievements in Timeline

 2020: Siena College Ranking

-In 2020, Michelle Obama was ranked 3rd-best out of 40 American first ladies in a Siena College Research Institute survey, which was the first survey conducted after the Obamas had left the White House.
-The survey assessed first ladies based on criteria such as background, value to the country, intelligence, and leadership.
+In 2020, Michelle Obama was ranked 3rd-best out of 40 American first ladies in a survey conducted by the Siena College Research Institute, which assessed first ladies based on various criteria.

 2020: Time's Woman of the Year

-In 2020, Time magazine retroactively named Michelle Obama as Woman of the Year for 2008.
-This was part of a review to recognize deserving women in years when a man was named Person of the Year.
+In 2020, Time magazine retroactively named Michelle Obama as the Woman of the Year for 2008, as part of a review to include historically deserving women in years when a man had been named Person of the Year.

 November 2023: BBC's 100 Women List